DocumentationAPI Reference📓 Tutorials🧑🍳 Cookbook🤝 Integrations💜 Discord🎨 Studio

 Tool

-Tool is a class representing a function that Language Models can prepare a call for.
+Tool is a data class representing a function that Language Models can prepare a call for.

 A growing number of Language Models now support passing tool definitions alongside the prompt.